Mark Brendanawicz: Departure

 It was announced in March 2010 that Schneider would leave Parks and Recreation at the end of the second season.
 Schur claimed the decision was a combination of the original conception of the character switching between the government and the private sector, as well as Schneider's increasing success in such independent films as Bright Star.
 In the initial announcement, Schur claimed that both the producers and Schneider were interested in having Schneider return for guest appearances in the future, including in season three.
 Schur said at the time: "He's going to remain in the world of the show in a way that not only allows but hopefully demands that he'll reenter it.
 He's not going to be killed in some weird accident."

 Despite Schur's statements, Schneider did not make a return appearance on Parks and Recreation, and the show made no reference to Mark Brendanawicz after Schneider's departure.
-During the sixth season, when Ann Perkins extensively reminisced about her past romances, she did not mention Mark, even though they dated for almost all of the second season.
+During the fifth season episode "Halloween Surprise", when Ann Perkins extensively reminisced about her past romances, she did not mention Mark, even though they dated for almost all of the second season.
 In addition, although almost every major and minor supporting character that ever appeared on Parks and Recreation made at least a cameo appearance in the seventh and final season, Mark was not one of them, nor was he shown in any clips in a flashback montage during the series' final episode.
-Shortly before the series finale, Schneider stated that he was not interested in returning to the show, and had not been contacted about it.
-Mark also was not included in the special COVID-19-set episode that aired in 2020.
+Shortly after the seventh season was announced, Schneider stated that he was not interested in returning to the show and had not been contacted about it.
+Mark also was not included in the special COVID-19 set reunion episode that aired in 2020.